YuichiNAGAO/ICPRchallenge2020/README.md

 $ train.py --root './data'
 ```

-At the end of training, weights of trained model are saved under `[data dorectory]/results`.
+At the end of training, weights of trained model are saved under `[path to the dataset]/results`.

 ### 4. Testing